Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach

 Using \eqref{gaussian_ineq}, we obtain the following three inequalities which will be used to bound each term on the right hand side of \eqref{derivative_var_gauss}:

 Consequently, we have

 By rearranging the terms and using that $\gamma_1 0.83$, we obtain

-Finally, since the above inequality implies that the variance can be decreased by decreasing the maximum effective error $\gamma_1$, an optimal solution to the problem in \eqref{opt_uncertainty_1}-\eqref{opt_uncertainty_2} is an optimal solution to the subset selection problem when $\gamma_1 0.83$. $\Box$
+Finally, since the above inequality implies that the variance can be decreased by decreasing the value of $\gamma_1$, an optimal solution to the problem in \eqref{opt_uncertainty_1}-\eqref{opt_uncertainty_2} is an optimal solution to the subset selection problem when $\gamma_1 0.83$. $\Box$